A Generalist Model for Diverse Text-Guided Medical Image Synthesis: Methods

 \subsection{Statistical analyses}

-We conducted a one-sided, non-parametric Wilcoxon signed-rank test to assess whether the observed Euclidean distances from the real-synthetic image pairs were above the established threshold of 0.15.
-To assess the performance of classifiers trained on 2,000 real images versus 1,000 real images and classifiers trained on 2,000 real images versus 1,000 real and 1,000 synthetic images, we performed bootstrapping \cite{Berrar2013} (2,000 resamples of the test set) to calculate non-parametric confidence intervals for the difference in macro-averaged AUROC values.
-Specifically, we resampled the test set with replacement while maintaining the original test set size.
-The difference in macro-averaged AUROC between the classifiers was computed for each resampled test set.
-These 2,000 differences were then used to construct the confidence interval.
-Statistical analyses were performed using python (version 3.11.5) and scipy (version 1.11.1).
+For each of the 6 medical specialties represented in the dataset of MediSyn, we conducted a one-sided, non-parametric Wilcoxon signed-rank test to assess whether the observed Euclidean distances from the real-synthetic image pairs were above each established threshold from 0.05 to 0.25.
+To control the family-wise error rate in performing multiple comparisons, we applied a Bonferroni correction.
+The performance of classifiers trained on synthetic data, real data, and real data supplemented with synthetic data was reported as the mean and standard deviation across five independent training and evaluation runs using different random seeds.
+Statistical analyses were performed using python (version 3.11.5).